 Ankylosing spondylitis is a type of arthritis that affects the spine.
 Ankylosing spondylitis symptoms include pain and stiffness from the neck down to the lower back.
-The spine's bones (vertebrae) may grow or fuse together, resulting in a rigid spine.
+The spine's bones (vertebrae) fuse together, resulting in a rigid spine.
 These changes may be mild or severe, and may lead to a stooped-over posture.
 Early diagnosis and treatment helps control pain and stiffness and may reduce or prevent significant deformity.

 Ankylosing spondylitis affects about 0.1% to 0.5% of the adult population.
 Although it can occur at any age, spondylitis most often strikes men in their teens and 20s.
 It is less common and generally milder in women and more common in some Native American tribes.